 |Local workers occupations|

-An analysis of the jobs held by the in Sutherland Shire in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in Sutherland Shire in 2016 shows the three most popular occupations were:

 - Professionals (13,817 local workers or 20.8%)

 - Clerical and Administrative Workers (9,149 local workers or 13.8%)

 - Technicians and Trades Workers (9,086 local workers or 13.7%)

 In combination these three occupations accounted for 32,052 people in total or 48.2% of the All industries local workers.

 In comparison, New South Wales employed 23.6% as Professionals; 13.8% as Clerical and Administrative Workers and 12.7% as Technicians and Trades Workers.